 After another hour of fruitless search, Wallace settled down on the sofa in the living room to think harder.
 He knew he couldn’t give up.
 He never would.
 Yet he was getting too desperate.
 Anxious even.
 He knew he can’t lose it.

 Just as he was about to call it a night and go back to sleep, Rick’s words came back to him.
 You’re not the only legendary agent they still have behind closed doors, okay?
 I wasn’t that bad.
 That was when Wallace reached for his laptop.
 But stopped himself.
 He had to make sure he wasn’t going to compromise his identity or whereabouts before he proceeded with the next step.
 So even if that was a good idea, he returned the laptop to its original spot.
 And actually went back to sleep.
 He knew he was better off waiting.
 In his current state, there was no way he would get away with it.

 Several days later, Wallace was seen at a coffee shop near the bridge where he and Amber met up awhile back.
 He was using their wifi.
 But that wasn’t the reason why he dared to proceed with his plan.
 He had made sure to use another laptop and even toughened up on the security measures.
-He almost made sure to sit at a disclosed area of the shop.
+He also made sure to sit at an undisclosed area of the shop.
 His gestures were regular and laid-back, not showing traces of conspiracy.
-Perhaps it had to do with both the fact that he was used to projecting the calm composure regardless of situation, and the fact that it wasn’t his first time hacking into the system.
+Perhaps it had to do with both the fact that he was used to projecting the calm composure regardless of the situation–and the fact that it wasn’t his first time hacking into the system.
 Yes, he had tested it for several days now, using various locations around town just to test the strength of their security measures.
-He edged closer each time, but hadn’t really done any active scorching yet.
+He edged closer each time but hadn’t really done any active scorching yet.
 That day was his first time actually retrieving any real information.

 And just like that, he finally succeeded several minutes later.
 When he snapped the laptop shut, he reached for the coffee cup as a smile formed on his face.